Auddity/Stat-Tracker-App/README.md

 ## Current Status
 #### Newest updates
-Delete individual player fixed.
+Background images added, some minor styling to go with it.

+#### Past updates
 Can now edit an individual players data. (bug testing)

-#### Past updates
-Delete individual player added.

-Edit player modal added.
+Edit & Delete player modal added.

-Sanitized inputs.
-No direct innerHTML.

 Replaced Alert with a Modal when all the input fields haven't been filled.